Next Leadership

 Science students (about 60 kids and teachers) at Fannin Middle School.

-Then the students participated in actually treating about 2 dozen hemlocks
+Then the students participated in actually treating 25 hemlocks

 on their campus.
 We hope to schedule another treatment project